ike-agu/Quiz-App/README.md

 # Quiz-App
-Quiz app that generates random questions.
+A fun quiz app that generates random questions.